catalyst-fp7/documents/interoperability/interoperability.md

     "http://catalyst.platform.server/api/conversation/1/datasubet/widget0336"}]}
 ```

 But a full-fledged server's configuration could look like this.
 Note that the keys of a conversation dictionary are agreed upon, but the URLs are expected to be opaque.
-More important, all the endpoints except the first are optional, and may be ommitted even if they are meaningful for your platform.
+More important, all the endpoints except the first are optional, and may be omitted even if they are meaningful for your platform.

 ```json
 {